Sourcepass MCOE Blog

 Why are Third-Party MX Filters a Weak Link?

-Routing email through third-party MX filters (Proofpoint, Mimecast, etc.) can break Microsoft’s security chain, disrupting SPF, DKIM, and TLS validation.
-This reduces Microsoft’s ability to detect and block malicious emails, making it critical to evaluate whether API-based filtering is a better option for maintaining full security telemetry.
+Routing email through third-party MX filters like Proofpoint, Mimecast can break Microsoft’s security chain.
+It disrupts SPF, DKIM, and TLS validation, which reduces Microsoft’s ability to detect and block malicious emails.
+API-based filtering is often a better option because it keeps the full security telemetry intact.

 What Role do DMARC, SPF, and DKIM Play in Email Security?